andrew-farrey/trendbreaker/README.md

 for **E**pidemmics (ASMODEE), an algorithm originally designed for detecting changes in COVID-19 case incidence.

+I've edited this forked version of trendbreaker in an attempt to fix it myself. - Andrew Farrey

 ASMODEE proceeds by:

 1.  defining a training set excluding the last *k* data points